BenjaminNMitchell/alias-cd/README.md

 # alias-cd
-A command line too to alias directories
+A command line tool to alias directories